livz/livz.github.io/_posts/2017-09-01-Investigating-a-Hardware-Keylogger.md

 * Click OK to save your changes and power on the VM.

 ### Create an image of a USB drive
-* Check first that is indeed the right device you want to image:
+* Check first that it is indeed the right device you want to image:
 ```bash
 $ sudo fdisk -l /dev/sdc
 ```